Chris Konopka: Major League Soccer

 On March 8, 2016, Konopka joined Ross County in the Scottish Premiership until the end of the 2015–16 season.
 On March 13, 2016, Konopka was a substitute for Ross County who won the 2015–16 Scottish League Cup 2–1 against Hibernian.

-Portland Timbers
+Return to North America

 Konopka returned to Major League Soccer and signed for the Timbers on July 28, 2016.

-FC Edmonton

 On February 15, 2017, Konopka signed with North American Soccer League side FC Edmonton.

-Cardiff City
+England

 On March 8, 2018, Konopka signed a short-term deal with EFL Championship side Cardiff City until the end of the 2017–18 season as cover for Neil Etheridge and Brian Murphy.

-Minnesota United
+Third stint in North America

 Konopka joined Minnesota United on a short-term deal as emergency goalkeeper cover.
 He appeared as an unused substitute in Minnesota's match against Columbus Crew on October 28, 2018.

-Tampa Bay Rowdies

 Konopka was signed by the USL Championship's Tampa Bay Rowdies on February 27, 2019.